Getaway Curl Set

 Hairdresser’s Invisible Oil

-I remember quite vividly when this product came out.
-It was around 2014 and it was the first product out of the Hairdresser’s Invisible Oil-line.
-I’ve since then always wanted to try it, believing the marketing, that this one was unlike the other hair oils on the market.
-The Hairdresser’s Invisible Oil has UV-filters and supposed to add shine, de-frizz and protect against heat.
-It is said to be for medium/thick hair and dry, damaged, and/or color-treated.
-I don’t really fit the bill, but it’s lightweight enough for all hair types I’d say.
+I vividly recall the release of Bumble & Bumble’s Hairdresser’s Invisible Oil in 2014.
+It was the first product out of the Hairdresser’s Invisible Oil-line.
+I’ve since then always wanted to try it, believing the marketing, that this one was unlike other hair oils on the market.
+The Hairdresser’s Invisible Oil promises UV protection, shine enhancement, frizz control, and heat protection.
+It targets medium/thick, dry, damaged, and/or color-treated hair.
+I perhaps don’t quite fit the bill, but it’s lightweight enough for all hair types, I’d say.

-Unfortunately, this oil did not impress me much.
+Unfortunately, The Bb.
+Invisible hair oil did not impress me much.
 While I like that it’s lightweight, it simply is too light to make a difference in my hair.
 I don’t see a point in switching from my pure argan/grapeseed oil mix to this one that has a silicone-base.
 If your hair can’t handle pure oils, then this might be for you.
 But I find the R+Co High Dive to be better at giving my hair softness and shine than this one.

 Conclusion